 Tim serves as chair of Taft’s Worker’s Compensation practice group.
 He focuses his practice on workers’ compensation, intentional tort, unemployment, employment discrimination, and general litigation law.
 In addition to representing state-funded and self-insured employers administratively, Tim also has successfully represented employers in state trial and appellate courts, as well as the United States District Court for the Northern District of Ohio, and United States Court of Appeals, Sixth Circuit, in matters including the Americans with Disabilities Act, Family Medical Leave Act, and general business issues.

 Tim provides legal counsel to clients spanning multiple industries, including retail, waste management, manufacturing, automotive, services, nursing homes, transportation, hospitality, insurance, and construction.
 He earned a degree in business administration from the University of Dayton and received his law degree from Cleveland State University College of Law.

-Tim has been recognized by Best Lawyers in America for Workers' Compensation Law - Employers each year since 2013.
-He is recognized as an Ohio Super Lawyer (2012-2019) for Workers' Compensation Law.
-Tim was awarded an "AV Peer Review Rating" (Preeminent) by Martindale-Hubbell for meeting very high criteria of general ethical standards.
-In addition, Tim was recognized in The National Registry of Who's Who and was named a Leading Lawyer by Inside Business Magazine.
+Tim has been honored by Best Lawyers in America for Workers’ Compensation Law – Employers each year since 2013.
+He is recognized as an Ohio Super Lawyer (2012 – 2022) for Workers’ Compensation Law.
+Tim was awarded an “AV Peer Review Rating” (Preeminent) by Martindale-Hubbell for meeting very high criteria of general ethical standards.
+In addition, Tim was recognized in The National Registry of Who’s Who and was named a Leading Lawyer by Inside Business Magazine.